mootzen/wazuhMailReport/README.md

 ## Usage

-### The script runs automatically via the cron job, but you can manually trigger it with:
+### The script runs automatically via cron job, but you can manually trigger it with:

 ```bash
 /usr/local/wazuhMailReport/wazuh_alert_report.sh